Screening for COVID-19: guidance for employers

 Screening to help reducetransmission

-As an employer, you must continue to use a variety of measures to control potential exposure to covid 19 in your workplace, including:
+As an employer, you should continue to use a variety of measures to control potential exposure to COVID‑19 in your workplace.
+These may include:

-- reduce in-person interactions as much as possible, for example, have all workers who are able to - work from home
+- reducing in-person interactions, for example, having workers who are able to work from home

-- use control measures such as masking to decrease the risk of exposure in the workplace
+- using control measures such as masking to decrease the risk of exposure in the workplace

 Make sure all workers know: